ryanhaining/adventofcode2023/README.md

 https://adventofcode.com/2023

 I did this mostly in Kotlin for the sake of getting more in-depth experience.
 I used Python a couple of times, and C++ if I needed (or wanted) to optimize aggressively (day 23).
+After finishing, I went back and redid some in Haskell.

 I split the part 2 into a separate file on almost all of them.